Vascular Plants of North Carolina

 AuthorGreene

-DistributionScattered in the Mountains, mainly at higher elevations; ranges southwest to Graham County.
+DistributionUnsettled at present.
+Sorrie in 2011 mapped it in the Mountains, mainly at higher elevations; ranging southwest to Graham County.
+However, Ballard in 2024 did not recognize any valid NC records at the NCU herbarium.
+This discrepancy needs investigation.
 Probably overlooked owing to unfamiliarity with this essentially Northern species and its similarity to the widespread and variable V. sororia.
-Specimens in SERNEC for the lower Piedmont and Coastal Plain must be in error.
+Specimens in SERNEC for the lower Piedmont and Coastal Plain are in error.

 This is a Northern species ranging over much of southern Canada, south mainly in the Appalachians to western NC and eastern TN.

-AbundanceRare, though exact level of abundance is not well known.
+AbundanceRare, though exact level of abundance is not known.
 There are specimens for several additional Mountain counties, but these might be incorrect or at least have not been corroborated, owing to similarly to V. sororia.
-But, NCU has specimens from nine counties.
+But, NCU has specimens from nine counties according to Sorrie, but none according to Ballard.
 The website editors suggest that it be placed on the Watch List, with a State Rank of S2?; oddly, the NCNHP has not yet ranked this species.

 HabitatThis species has a wide range of cool to cold habitats in the higher elevations of the mountains.
 It grows in spruce-fir forests, margins of grass balds, inside hardwood forests such as beech forests, and in cove forests.